 MATs are set up as charitable companies and are accountable directly to the Secretary of State through the regional schools’ commissioners.

-As charitable companies, MATs have articles of association and a scheme of delegation which is a document that clearly sets out the constitution and defines the responsibilities of the trustees and members of the trust, legal documents that set out the governance composition and procedures for the Trust.
+As charitable companies, MATs have articles of association and a scheme of delegation, legal documents that set out the governance composition and procedures for the Trust.